TheCahyag/MinecraftAnimation/README.md

 * Pausing should keep track of the current frame it is on

 [REQUIREMENT] Define characters that are illegal to have in a frame/animation name
-## Low Priority
+### Low Priority
 [PERMISSIONS] Permissions that only allow certain values to be set with certain flags
 [COMMAND] Add .complete() lists on all arguments for tabbing arguments
+[BOTHERING] Fix the buttons so that clicking on the spaces don't execute the command
+[BOTHERING] Fix the method to create frame names, it doesn't reset for every animation
-[BOTHERING] Fix the buttons so that clicking on the spaces don't execute the command [ENHANCEMENT] Make a config where the user can specify the default values of animation's states (frame, delay, cycles) or just other config stuff
+[ENHANCEMENT] Make a config where the user can specify the default values of animation's states (frame, delay, cycles) or just other config stuff
 [ENHANCEMENT] Use pageation to display only a certain number of frames and animations when listing the frames and animations
-## Backlog
+### Backlog
 [ENHANCEMENT] Should the BlockSnapshots be able to be converted between a .schematic file for MCEdit and stuff?
 (Look into this)
 [ENHANCEMENT] Provide flexibility to change the subspace corners after frames are made, or if the corner is set to something different just change all the frames (make sure to give a warning)
 [ENHANCEMENT] Add options to the way the animation loops